 A selection from Francis Grose’s “Dictionary Of The Vulgar Tongue” (1785)

-Alt...Image imitating a page from an old document, text (as in main toot): HIKE.
-To hike off; to run away.
-CANT.
+Alt...Image imitating a page from an old document, text (as in main toot): BUG.
+A nick name given by the Irish to Englishmen; bugs having, as it is said, been introduced into Ireland by the English.
 A selection from Francis Grose’s “Dictionary Of The Vulgar Tongue” (1785)

 [?]The Vulgar Tongue » 🤖 🌐